11 Reasons Why Tokyo DisneySea is the Best Disney Park

 Tokyo DisneySea opened its gates on September 4, 2001.
 The park is often called one of the best theme parks in the world.
 Here are my 11 reasons why I think Tokyo DisneySea is the best Disney theme park.

-After I’ve convinced you to add this to your vacation itinerary for Japan, start your planning with our best trip planning articles for Tokyo Disney Resort (bookmark it as we’re always updating it) and then sink your teeth into our Ultimate Guide to Tokyo Disney Resort.
+After I’ve convinced you to add this to your vacation itinerary for Japan, start your planning with our best trip planning articles for Tokyo Disney Resort (bookmark it as we’re always updating it) and then check out our 200-page ebook travel guide!

 You’ll also want to read our list of 16 things not to miss at Tokyo DisneySea.

 If you’re on Instagram (you should follow us), you’ve undoubtedly seen photos of all the unique, cute, and delicious snack food options.
 From the deliciously adorable Green Alien Mochi to the Ukiwa Steamed Bun.
 There is no shortage of inventive ideas!